harthsw/www.harth-lang.org/content/index.md

 For example:

+* Optionally talk about types as much as possible:
+  * Mostly static, with a dash of dynamic.
+  * Types are inferred if you assign something that's of a known type.
+  * Infer return type.
+  * Infer generic types.
+  * Closures types are inferred most of the time.
+  * Infer argument types (that can be hard, but use generics?)
+  * If you "do not care yet", use `dynamic` which essentially says "call method/function dynamically with cache runtime checks, your code may crash".
+  * Dynamic is in [C#] and a few other Net based languages you know!
+  * See Mike Taylor's [Static And Dynamic Typing]
 * What if we didn’t write code as text saved to a text file?
+  * Well that's not good for things like git, diff, emacs, vi and a billion other text processors!
 * What if code was stored in a database like system?
+  * SQL and anything like that actually is too much.
+  * What is the fundamental thing that they actually provide.
+Only have that thing.
+  * Hint: Probably Guids (Globally unique IDs, that is keys) for names.
+  * Hint: Possibly a way to link things in relationships (definition/use etc).
 * What if code was more like the internet, a data rich, textual, graphical mixture?
+  * HTML links in your code.
+What nonsense.
+  * Autobuilt links like you get on some web based source databases.
 * What if the programming ecosystem itself fully understood itself?
 * This idea has been around since the 1960’s, but most languages only go so far; providing access to understanding only the high level